“There was a network error. Please try again. (error #2000).”

 Table of Contents

-The simplest solution to fix the Twitch error 2000 for many is to simply refresh your browser page.
-This can be done by pressing the F5 key or clicking the refresh button located to the left of your browser’s address bar.
+The simplest solution to fix the Twitch error 2000 for most people is simply refreshing your browser page.
+This can be done by:

 There are certain cases where you have an issue in your cache, which is a local copy of a website on your machine.
 This tool is used by website owners (this site included) use to speed up the loading of a page that you have visited before by loading the local copy before parsing the server to download a newer copy of the site.
 However, since it is loading these sites from a local copy, any updates to the site can cause issues if it only partially downloads the pieces it needs to properly display.